particle-iot/docs/src/content/datasheets/app-notes/an032-calling-api-from-web-page.md

 It's based on the login example above, so a lot of the code will already be familiar.

+You can download the files associated with this app note [as a zip file](/assets/files/app-notes/AN032.zip).
+This example is in the two sensorPage files (.cpp and .htm).

 ### The Circuit

 For testing this, instead of using an actual sensor I used a potentiometer.
 One side is connected to